CrypticSignal/video-quality-metrics/README.md

 Arguments in square brackets are optional: python compare-presets.py [-h] -path VIDEO_PATH -encoder {libx264,libx265} -crf CRF_VALUE [-t ENCODING_TIME] [-vmaf]

-If there is a space in the path of filename, the path must be surrounded in double quotes.
+If there is a space in the path, it must be surrounded with double quotes.
 Example: python compare-presets.py -path "C:/Users/H/Desktop/file 1.mp4" -encoder libx264 -crf 23 -t 60

 optional arguments:
   -h, --help            show this help message and exit -path VIDEO_PATH, --video-path VIDEO_PATH
                         Enter the path of the video.
 A relative or absolute path can be specified.
-If the path contains a space, it might be surrounded in double quotes.
+If the path contains a space, it must be surrounded with double quotes.
   -encoder {libx264,libx265}, --video-encoder {libx264,libx265}
                         Specify the encoder to use.
 Must enter libx264 or libx265 -crf CRF_VALUE, --crf-value CRF_VALUE